1. Learn to love mistakes.

 Stop comparing yourself to others.
-You might never be the strongest person in the gym, the richest guy on a Forbes list or the fastest guy in the marathon.
+You might never be the strongest person in the gym, the richest person on a Forbes list or the fastest person in the marathon.
 If that upsets you, you’re missing the point.
 Instead, concentrate on being better today than you were yesterday.
 If you keep doing that, you’ll be successful.
 It may not happen right away, but if you stay focused on improving just a little every day, you’ll amaze yourself.

 20. Take big risks.

 Go after what you want.
 Quit your job.
 Jump out of an airplane.
 Start a business.
 Walk up to the beautiful girl eating lunch alone and say hi.
 You won’t always succeed, but you won’t always fail, either.

 21. Rediscover who you were born to be and be that.